A science magazine stringing together

 Printed Editions

-Within the first year or so we had printed some limited run promotional booklets with some of our stories as a means for attending conferences and events and providing something for people to take with them.
-This was met with such enthusiasm the publisher began to consider if Nautilus could support a print quarterly.
-Alissa and the team at Point Five were quick to support and develop a structure which would bring the stories being told online to live on paper.
+Within the first year or so we had printed some limited run promotional booklets with some of our stories as a means to provide freebies for people to take with them at events.
+These first booklets were met with such enthusiasm by nearly everyone that the publisher began to consider if Nautilus could support a print quarterly.
+Alyssa and the team at Point Five were quick to support and help us develop a structure which would bring the stories being told online to live on paper.

-Editor in Chief: Michael Segal Design Consultant: Alyssa Levin, Point Five Design Art Direction: Len Small, Francesco Izzo, Nicholas Garber Design: Point Five, Len Small, Nicholas Garber
+Editor in Chief: Michael Segal Design Consult: Alyssa Levin of Point Five Design Art Direction: Len Small, Francesco Izzo, Nicholas Garber Design: Point Five, Len Small, Nicholas Garber